Where you and your pet are family

-In case you haven’t heard the big news, after 45 years of faithful service, Dr. Helfrich is retiring in October.
+In case you haven’t heard the big news, after 45 years of faithful service, Dr. Helfrich retired in October 2018.
 I have been blessed to have been part of the Covington Veterinary Hospital family for 8 years part time and now I have the honor of stepping into the lead role at CVH.
 I certainly have some big shoes to fill as Dr. Helfrich has left a great legacy of quality and compassionate care for his patients and clients.

 Growing up in Greensburg, Indiana and I knew when I was a little girl that I wanted to be a veterinarian.
 I received my undergraduate degree in Biochemistry from Purdue in 1997 and I graduated from Purdue University’s School of Veterinary Medicine in 2001.
 Boiler up!
 I moved to the Fort Wayne area in 2005.
 My husband, Ed, and I have been married for 12 years.
 He is an electrical engineer at Riverside Manufacturing and he has been very supportive of my career.
-We have two young boys, Ben, 8, and Cameron, 6.
+We have two young boys, Ben, 9, and Cameron, 7.
 As a family, we love being outside, riding bikes, playing sports and spending time at the lake.
 I also enjoy being a part of our church community and local MOPS group.
 We also have a few pets as you can imagine: two dogs, Madison and Chiller, a cat named Monte, a leopard gecko named Leia, and a Russian tortoise named Turbo and a horse named Mateo.